The Old Merchant’s Courtyard

 Got what it takes to become a skilled sailor on a dangerous voyage to China?
 You must store the goods, set the right course, and tie your knots properly.
 And Sailor, don’t forget to throw the mooring lines!

 Now, kids can get a taste of how Poul the Seafarer on China lived his life – first as a poor young man and later as a wealthy member of the establishment.
-If you manage the hardships, you will receive your own Sailor’s Certificate
+If you manage all the hardships, you will receive your Sailor’s Certificate.
+Participation fee DKK 25.

 In 18th century, Poul the Seafarer sailed to China 3 times, before he became a successful merchant in Faaborg.